 - Medium and full-bodied reds work best with fatty meats

 So now you know the basics of pairing wine and pizza.
 Use your newfound knowledge to impress your date or just your tastebuds with perfect flavor combinations.
+Not a wine drinker?
+See our similar lists on soda and/or beer.

 If you want to learn more about wine and food pairings, check out this book Wine Pairings: Perfect Pairings Every Time by Jane Parkinson.
 Parkinson was named International Wine Communicator of the Year (IWSC), yes that is a thing, and she really knows her stuff.